 Do you want to own a dog?
 Do you know what it takes to truly care for your dog in the best way possible?
-Want to learn more, or if you’re a novice, this article provides a ton of up-to-date information about owning a dog, so read on, though if you think you know it all.
+If you think you know it all, but want to learn more, or if you’re a novice, this article provides a ton of up-to-date information about owning a dog, so read on.

 Make his food from scratch if you are interested in providing your dog with the healthiest of diets and making positive contributions to the earth’s environment.
-You can buy locally grown organic ingredients and provide him all the carbs, proteins and fats he needs with no preservatives while reducing the waste from packaging as well.
+You can buy locally grown organic ingredients and provide him all the fats, proteins and carbs he needs with no preservatives while reducing the waste from packaging as well.

 Resist the urge to give your dog table scraps.
 This teaches dogs bad habits.
 Table scraps can actually lead to obesity and other health concerns.
 You can keep your dog healthy and avoid any temptation to feed it from the table by teaching it to spend dinnertime well away from your family.

 A dog that spends a lot of time outside should have a safe and warm shelter in case it is needed.
 Remember that dogs exposed to cold and damp or excessive heat are far more likely to become ill.
-Give your dog a shelter that is spacious and dry, and your dog will be protected from the hard winds and dampness.
+Give your dog a shelter that is spacious and dry, and your dog will be protected from the hard dampness and winds.

 Consider puppy training classes for your young pet.
 Puppies are eager to learn, and a class is a wonderful atmosphere to let them do so in.
 Classes are also often cheaper than individual lessons.
 This will teach your pup essential behavioral skills and allow the two of you bonding time too.